RoboCup-SPL/GameController/README.md

 the Initial state.
 An active GameController will overwrite these settings.

+## 6. Coach Messages

+The coach broadcasts messages as defined in SPLCoachMessage.h to the UDP port SPL_COACH_MESSAGE_PORT through the wireless network.
+Players are not permitted to listen to this port.
+The GameController will integrate the coach messages into the RoboCupGameControlData packet with a delay and forward them to the players according to the SPL rules.

+The GameStateVisualizer will also display the coach messages.

-## 6. Misc
+## 7. Misc

-The format of the packets the GameController broadcasts and receives is defined in the file RoboCupGameControlData.h.
+The format of the packets the GameController broadcasts and receives at port GAMECONTROLLER_PORT is defined in the file RoboCupGameControlData.h.
 It differs from the version used in 2013 in several ways:

 - Each TeamInfo now contains information about the coach and its current message (coach, coachMessage).